bartt/nginx-proxy/README.md

 ### Multiple Hosts

-If you need to support multipe virtual hosts for a container, you can separate each enty with commas.
+If you need to support multipe virtual hosts for a container, you can separate each entity with commas.
 For example, `foo.bar.com,baz.bar.com,bar.com` and each host will be setup the same.

 ### SSL Certificates per Host

 Also open port 443 on the proxy and give the container access to the directory with the SSL certificates of the hosts:

-    $ docker run -d -p 80:80 -p 443:443 -v /var/run/docker.sock:/tmp/docker.sock -v /host/ssl:/ssl jwilder/nginx-proxy
+    $ docker run -d -p 80:80 -p 443:443 -v /var/run/docker.sock:/tmp/docker.sock -v /host/ssl:/ssl bartt/nginx-proxy

 Then start containers that should use HTTPS over HTTP with 2 additional env vars with the names of the certificate and key in the `/ssl` directory: